PeraltaLab/WRC_FertMowing/README.md

 This repository contains open-source code, data, & text files for

-For information regarding the project, please visit: [update with publication information]
+For information regarding the project, please visit: Goodwillie, C., M. W. McCoy, and A. L. Peralta.
+2020.
+Long-term nutrient enrichment, mowing, and ditch drainage interact in the dynamics of a wetland plant community.
+Ecosphere 11(10):e03252. https://doi.org/10.1002/ecs2.3252

 ## We address the following questions